Amira Aisya Abdul Aziz: Controversies and issues

 On another issue, Napsiah also stressed that she was too busy to entertain Amira and expressed her annoyance about Amira who kept on messaging her about election preparations and told Amira to wait till she was free.
 Amira then openly apologised to Napsiah for her disturbance and clarified that she did that in her capacity as MUDA secretary-general.
 Amira noted that she always respected those that had been in politics for a long time.
 She also hoped to carry on communications with Napsiah in the spirit of friendship and mutual respect and to move forward.
 On 28 February and 5 March 2022, during the state election campaigning period, her electoral materials like her billboards suffered from heavy vandalism.
-On 6 March 2022, she said she was unfazed by spelling out that she would not back down as she wanted to promote “mature politics” and she has also lodged a police report.
+On 6 March 2022, she said she was unfazed by spelling out that she would not back down as she wanted to promote "mature politics" and she has also lodged a police report.
 She also noted that this was exactly why she entered politics, which was to ensure that these behaviours were not normalised.

+In January 2024, Amira was pictured with Naimah Khalid, the wife of tycoon Daim Zanuddin at the Kuala Lumpur Sessions Court to show support for her as a party member.
+Naimah was charged with failing to comply with a Malaysian Anti-Corruption Commission asset declaration and failing to declare her ownership of companies, several plots of land in Kuala Lumpur and in Penang, as well as two vehicles.

+Amira clarified that her presence in court was to support a party member and friend, not because she was a beneficiary of, or involved with, the financial activities for which they were under investigation.
+She also denied that Daim was the party's biggest founder.